xultaeculcis/kelp-wanted-competition/dev-log.md

 * Added training script for Random Forest and Gradient Boosting Trees classifiers form `scikit-learn`
 * Trained on 0.05% of data -> **dice=0.673**
 * Forgot to remove samples with corrupted masks...

+## 2024-01-28

+* Log more plots and metrics during evaluation
+* Fixing dataset